mongodb/libmongocrypt/README.md

 # libmongocrypt #
 The companion C library for client side encryption in drivers.

+## Documentation ##
-To integrate libmongocrypt with your driver, see the [Integrating libmongocrypt Guide](integrating.md).
+See [The Integration Guide](integrating.md) to integrate with your driver.

+See [mongocrypt.h](src/mongocrypt.h) for the public API reference.
+The documentation can be rendered into HTML with doxygen.
+Run `doxygen ./doc/Doxygen`, then open `./doc/html/index.html`.

 ## Building libmongocrypt ##